Fahersto/Enterprise/README.md

 * To push my C++ knowledge, and my programming skills overall.
 * To practice integrating audio middleware, such as FMOD and Wwise.
 * To serve as a testbed for developing new technologies or game ideas.
-* (Eventually) I'll probably use it to push out a few indie games, too.

-This project is still in its early stages (I only started working on it in December 2019), but it's now at a point where I figured I'd open it up for people to see.
-A person can download and build the current version of Enterprise to see what I've done, or to get ideas for their own projects.
-And while I certainly don't expect it, other developers can contribute to the project as well.
+This project is still in its early stages (I only started working on it at the end of December 2019), but it's at a point now where I figured I'd make my efforts public.
+Feel free to clone the project to see what I've done, and if you're so inclined, you are welcome to contribute as well.

 ## Getting started
 Use Git to clone the repository:

 `git clone --recurse-submodules https://github.com/theMartzSound/Enterprise.git`

-Note that this repository makes use of submodules, so don't forget to use `--recurse-submodules`.
-If you do forget, your local repository will be missing files, and Enterprise will fail to build.
+This repository makes use of Git submodules, so don't forget to use `--recurse-submodules`.
+If you don't do this, you'll be missing files and Enterprise will fail to build.

 To build a solution for Visual Studio 2019, run "pm_Win32_VS2019.bat" in the _Scripts folder.
 You should then be able to compile immediately.
-Older versions of Visual Studio have not been tested and are not supported.
-MacOS and Xcode support have not yet been added.
+* Older versions of Visual Studio have not been tested and are presently unsupported.
+* macOS and Xcode support have not yet been added.

 ## Current State of Development
-So far, I have developed Enterprise's low-level framework.
-The framework consists of an entry point, a logging system, creation of a game window, custom assertions and exceptions, and a place to add new systems.
-It's being developed with portability in mind, though for now, it is only for Windows.
+So far, I have developed Enterprise's framework as well as two of its core systems.
+The framework contains an entry point, a logging system, basic game window handling, custom assertions and exceptions, and a place to add systems.
+The development of the core systems is ongoing.

+Enterprise is being developed with portability in mind, though for now, it is only for Windows.

 ### The Plan

-Enterprise's basic systems are the current focus of development.
-I'm developing these in pretty much the order you see below:
+With the framework largely done, Enterprise's core systems are the focus of development.
+The systems are the following:

-1. Time System (Done)
+1. Time (done)
-2. Event System (Done (mostly))
+2. Events (done (mostly))
-3. File System (In Development)
+3. File (up next)
 4. Input
 5. Graphics
 6. Audio
 7. ECS
-8. StateStack
+8. StateStack (probably going to be renamed a few times)

+### Extras
-Once the systems are done, then technically, Enterprise will be a fully-featured game engine.
-However, even after the systems themselves are fully-featured, there are still a few other objectives to shoot for:
+Once the core systems are finished, then technically, Enterprise will be, too.
+However, there are some goals I'd like to eventually meet, even if they aren't a high priority:

 * An installation package generator
 * Viewers/editors for asset creation
-* Support for macOS and developement in Xcode
+* Support for macOS and development in Xcode
 * Support for web players
-* A network system
+* A networking system
 * Online store integration (Steam, etc.)

-These goals are "nice to haves", but if Enterprise is ever used on a commercial project, they'd certainly help.

 ## Libraries Used
 * Premake: <https://premake.github.io/>